Tweeter Speakers

-Tweeter speakers are basically the audio drivers in a speaker system which are capable of producing the upper range of sound you hear.
+Tweeter speakers are basically the audio drivers in a speaker system capable of producing the upper range of sound you hear.
 Since higher sound frequencies have smaller sound waves, their size is smaller than the other speakers in a speaker system.
 A tweeter can be described as a type of electromechanical loudspeaker which produces sound and music in the upper (higher frequency) music range.
 They compliment woofers and other speakers who are incapable of producing higher-pitched sounds.
-Tweeters are generally small as they produce smaller-wavelength audio and have a small cone.
-Most are limited to a specific range of audio production such as 3 kilohertz to 20 kilohertz (kHz) maximum.
-However, it depends on the specific speaker’s limitations.
+Tweeters are generally small, producing smaller-wavelength audio and having a small cone.
+Most are limited to a specific range of audio production, such as a maximum of 3 kilohertz to 20 kilohertz (kHz).
+However, it depends on the particular speaker's limitations.

 Modern Tweeter Speakers

-Modern tweeters are typically different from older tweeters, which were usually small versions of woofers.
+Modern tweeters are typically different from older tweeters, usually small versions of woofers.
 As tweeter technology has advanced, different design applications have become popular.
-Many soft-dome tweeter diaphragms are thermoformed from polyester film, or silk or polyester fabric that has been impregnated with a polymer resin.
+Many soft-dome tweeter diaphragms are thermoformed from polyester film, silk, or polyester fabric impregnated with a polymer resin.
 Furthermore, hard dome tweeters usually consist of aluminum, aluminum-magnesium alloys, or titanium.

 Tweeters usually need to convert an electrical signal into mechanical air movement with nothing added or subtracted, but the process is imperfect, and real-world tweeters involve tradeoffs.
-Among the challenges in tweeter design and manufacture are: providing adequate damping, to stop the dome’s motion rapidly when the signal ends; ensuring suspension linearity, allowing high output at the low end of its frequency range; ensuring freedom from contact with the magnet assembly, keeping the dome centered as it moves; and providing adequate power handling without adding excessive mass.
-Tweeters can also work in collaboration with the woofers that are responsible for generating the low frequencies or bass.
+Among the challenges in tweeter design and manufacture are providing adequate damping to stop the dome's motion rapidly when the signal ends; ensuring suspension linearity, allowing high output at the low end of its frequency range; ensuring freedom from contact with the magnet assembly, keeping the dome centered as it moves; and providing adequate power handling without adding excessive mass.
+Tweeters can also collaborate with the woofers responsible for generating the low frequencies or bass.

 Super and Novel Egg Tweeters

-Some tweeters sit outside the main enclosure in their own semi-independent unit.
-Examples include “super tweeters and the novel “egg tweeter” by Ohm.
-The latter plugs in and swivels to adjust the sound field depending on listener position and user preference.
+Some tweeters sit outside the main enclosure in their semi-independent unit.
+Examples include "super tweeters and the novel "egg tweeter" by Ohm.
+Depending on listener position and user preference, the latter plugs in and swivels to adjust the sound field.
 The separation from the baffle is optimal under the theory that the smallest baffle possible is optimal for tweeters.

 Source Texts